5 Ways to Help Children Take Ownership of Their Behavior

 In life, helping children “connect the dots” or recognize the link between actions and results enable children to see the relationship between their choices and the consequences of their behavior.

-This month, Stepping Stone School teachers will discuss the Communities of Character™goal for the month: Ownership.
+This month, Stepping Stone School teachers will discuss the Kindness and Empathy™goal for the month: Ownership.
 Children will participate in discussions, learning activities, and read children’s literature demonstrating how to take ownership for their words and actions.

 Here are some ideas to help develop this character trait at home: